Mary Bartlett

-Mary Bartlett (December 27, 1730 – June 14, 1789) was colonial American woman, caretaker, and patriot of New Hampshire who assisted her husband in his career and life.
-Josiah Bartlett, was a physician and patriot, who became the governor of New Hampshire after her death.
+Mary Bartlett (December 27, 1730 – June 14, 1789) was a colonial American woman, caretaker, and patriot of New Hampshire who assisted her husband in his career and life.
+Her husband, Josiah Bartlett, was a physician and patriot, who became the governor of New Hampshire after her death.

 Early life

 Born December 27, 1730, Mary Bartlett was the daughter of Sarah (née Hoyt) and Joseph Bartlett, who fought in the French and Indian Wars in 1707 at Haverhill, Massachusetts.
 He was captured and held captive for four years in Canada by the Algonquin people.

 Bartlett, who had nine siblings, was from Newton, New Hampshire.
-Well-education, she was described as "a lady of excellent character and an ornament to society" by Levi Bartlett, the author of Genealogical and Biographical Sketches of the Bartlett Family in England and America (1876).
+Well-educated, she was described as "a lady of excellent character and an ornament to society" by Levi Bartlett, the author of Genealogical and Biographical Sketches of the Bartlett Family in England and America (1876).